yoshihikosuzuki/bits/README.md

 # BITS: miscellaneous BioInformatics ToolS

 Basically bioinformatics-related, reusable Python codes as a package.
-Developed in Python 3.7 (most of the codes should work with any Python >= 3).
+Developed in Python 3.7, but most of the codes should work with any Python >= 3.

 ## How to install